 Whether you have a week or more in Cyprus or just a few days, any number of itineraries are possible.
-The island's history is rich and multi-layered, but its size is relatively compact, making it easy to explore.
-You can craft a route based purely on geographic variety.
-For example, from Larnaka in the east, to Pafos in the west, by way of Lefkosia - the capital in the centre, making time to explore the Troodos Mountain Range along the way (three to five days).
-Or, if you prefer to keep things purely coastal, take a route from the beaches of Agia Napa to Pafos and the rugged Akamas Peninsula beyond, by way of Lemesos, with a stop in ancient Kourion, and perhaps even stop in the Troodos' vinevard-covered foothills enroute (four to seven days).
-Alternatively, you can follow a number of thematic routes, from nature (hiking and nature trails) and beaches, to antiquity, in the footsteps of Aphrodite... and more.
+The island's history is rich and multilayered but its size is relatively compact, making it easy to explore.
+You can craft a route, based purely on geographic variety.
+For example, from Larnaka in the east, to Pafos in the west, by way of Lefkosia, the capital, in the centre, making time to explore the Troodos Mountains along the way (three to five days).
+Or keep things purely coastal, from the beaches of Agia Napa to Pafos and the rugged Akamas Peninsula beyond, by way of Lemesos, with a stop in ancient Kourion and perhaps even in the Troodos' vineyard-covered foothills en route (four to seven days).
+Or follow thematic routes, nature (hiking and nature trails), antiquity, beaches, in the footsteps of Aphrodite and more.
 In these crossroads of civilisations, all roads lead to discovery.
+Sample Itinerary:

-DAY 1 - LEFKOSIA (NICOSIA) In the morning visit the Cyprus Handicraft Centre, followed by a visit to the Cyprus Archaeological Museum, the Byzantine Museum, Art Galleries and St. John's Cathedral.
-Lunch at Laiki Geitonia, a restored old neighbourhood with cafes. tavernas, souvenir shops and galleries.
+DAY 1 - LEFKOSIA

+In the morning visit the Cyprus Handicraft Centre, followed by a visit to the Cyprus Archaeological Museum, Byzantine Museum, Art Galleries and St. John's Cathedral.
+Lunch at Laiki Geitonia, a restored old neighborhood with cafes, tavernas, souvenir shops and galleries.
 In the afternoon visit the Hadjigeorgakis Kornesios Ethnological Museum and the Leventis Municipal Museum of Nicosia.

-DAY 2 - LEMESOS (LIMASSOL) In the morning visit Kolossi Castle built in the 13th century, the important citykingdom of Kourion, and the Sanctuary of Apollo Ylatis.
+DAY 2 - LEMESOS

+In the morning visit Kolossi Castle built in the 13th century, the important city-kingdom of Kourion and the Sanctuary of Apollo Ylatis.
 In the afternoon visit the Lemesos Medieval Castle and the ancient site of Amathous.

-DAY 3 - PAFOS On the outskirts of Pafos visit 'Petra tou Romiou'- Aphrodite's birthplace.
+DAY 3 - PAFOS

+On the outskirts of Pafos visit "Petra tou Romiou" - Aphrodite's birthplace.
 In the town of Pafos visit the Tombs of the Kings and the Pafos Archaeological Park with the mosaics at the House of Aion, Dionysos and Theseus.
 Lunch at Pafos Harbour followed by a visit to Pafos Castle and St. Paul's Pillar.
-The whole of the ancient city of Pafos is a UNESCO World Heritage Site.
-DAY 4 - PAFOS In the morning visit Agios Neophytos Monastery and Agios Georgios in Pegeia to see the sea caves.Continue to Latsi village to enjoy some fresh fish for lunch at one of the seaside restaurants.
+The whole of ancient city of Pafos is a UNESCO World Heritage Site.

+DAY 4 - PAFOS

+In the morning visit Agios Neophytos Monastery and Agios Georgios in Pegeia to see the sea caves.
+Continue to Latsi village to enjoy some fresh fish for lunch at one of the seaside restaurants.
 In the afternoon visit the Baths of Aphrodite and take one of the nature trails at Akamas Peninsula.

-DAY 5 - LARNAKA In the morning visit Saint Lazarus Church, Pierides Museum and the ancient city Kingdom of Kition.
-Lunch at the Foinikoudes 'Palm Tree' Promenade.
-In the afternoon visit Choirokoitia Neolithic Settlement - a UNESCO World Heritage Site, and Lefkara village famous for its lace-making.
-DAY 6 - TROODOS MOUNTAINS Visit Kykko Monastery, one of the richest monasteries on the island and the ecclesiastical museum.
-Lunch in the village of Pedoulas followed by a visit to one of the 10 UNESCO Byzantine churches, Archangel Michail.
+DAY 5 - LARNAKA

+In the morning visit Saint Lazarus Church, Pierides Museum and the ancient Kingdom city of Kition.
+Lunch at the Palm Tree Promenade.
+In the afternoon visit Choirokitia Neolithic Settlement a UNESCO World Heritage Site and Lefkara village famous for its lace-making.

+DAY 6 - TROODOS MOUNTAINS

+Visit Kykko Monastery, one of the richest monasteries on the island and the ecclesiastical museum.
+Lunch in the village of Pedoulas followed by a visit to one of the ten UNESCO Byzantine churches, Archangel Michail.
 In the afternoon visit another important UNESCO Byzantine church, Agios Nikolaos tis Stegis in Kakopetria village, followed by a walk in the old part of the village.

-DAY 7 - AMMOCHOSTOS AREA Visit the Thalassa Municipal Museum and Agia Napa Monastery.
-Spend your afternoon swimming in the crystal-clear waters of Agia Napa and Paralimni.
+DAY 7 - AMMOCHOSTOS AREA

+Visit "Thalassa" Municipal Museum of the Sea and Agia Napa Monastery.
+Spend your afternoon swimming in the crystal clear waters of Agia Napa and Paralimni.
 In the afternoon you can explore one of the hiking trails of Cape Gkreko.

-For more itineraries log on to: https://www.visitcvprus.com/files/ cruises/CYPRUS_ITINERARIES.pdf CULTURAL ROUTES Following the footsteps of history As a living legacy of history, culture and tradition, Cyprus evocatively intertwines ancient and contemporary elements with its unique Mediterranean flavour.
-Each region offers a distinctive experience.
-Discover the contrast of ancient city kingdoms and modern cities, or the rich history of ancient monuments and traditional mountain villages that border the lively seafront towns.
-Discover it all with the suggested cultural routes below.
-Antiquity Route Imagine life in the Stone Age by visiting the ancient settlements of Tenta and Choirokoitia with quaint reconstructed round huts.
-Wander through the remains of the ancient city kingdom of Kition, once a rich seaport and major copper trading centre.
-Admire the spectacular views from the cliff tops of Amathous and Kourion the two ancient city kingdoms that flank the modern town of Lemesos.
-Amathous was where the world's largest stone vase was found, now displayed in the Louvre Museum.
-The splendid Greco- Roman theatre at Kourion is still used for cultural performances today.
-Visit the world heritage sites of the sanctuary of Aphrodite at Kouklia, the Tombs of the Kings and the exquisite Pafos Mosaics.
-Eastern Route Take in the eastern corner of the island starting from Agia Napa with its white sandy beaches, or Protaras with its windmills.
-Drive through the agricultural area of the Kokkinochoria ('red soil villages'), through the city of Larnaka with its palm-lined seafront.
-Continue on through Meneou to Kiti, making sure you visit the beautiful Byzantine church of Aggeloktisti, as well as the the camel park at Mazotos.
-Admire the panoramic view from the peak at Stavrovouni with its monastery and tour through the picturesque hillside villages, particularly Lefkara, known for its hand-embroidered lace and silverware.
-Nature Route With a favourable climate all year round, the great outdoors of the island is easily accessible, and offers a myriad of opportunities to take a journey through nature, history and culture thanks to the
+OTHER OPTIONS: